grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 \<p\>\<iframe src="https\:\/\/www\.ftp4rpi\.smalle\.uk/house/fanshim_log\.html" frameborder="0" width="1100" height="1000" style="float: left;"\>\</iframe\>\</p\>
 '''

+or open the csv log file in

+'''
+/home/pi/fanshim/log or
+/var/www/html/log or
+'''

-or the csv log file iin /home/pi/fanshim/log or  /var/www/html/log or via the link at the top of the html file
+via the link at the top of the html file

 or this command to open a "tmux window" to observe the code's print out

+'''
 tmux a -t fanshim
+'''

 to exit that tmux window enter

+'''
-"ctrl-b" then "d".
+"ctrl-b" then "d"
+'''

 ## To Stop